Blackberry Bushes and Plants

 Our blackberry bushes and plants for sale are tissue cultured and virus indexed to ensure our customer's success and most possible yield.
 We're constantly discovering more and more health benefits of blackberries.
 Please see the endless list of blackberry health benefits and find more information about how to grow blackberry bushes.

-The other varieties of blackberries on our site are Floricane blackberries.
-Floricane berries fruit on the prior year growth and are considered summer fruiting varieties: beginning of June to August 15, depending on Hardiness Zone and spring weather conditions.
+- Floricane Blackberries: berries fruit on the prior year growth and are considered summer fruiting varieties, beginning of June to August 15, depending on Hardiness Zone and spring weather conditions.
 If current spring is colder with late frost conditions it means that your blackberry crop will be delayed.
 Try to water thoroughly to save your crop through the dry hot season.

 Trailing and semi-erect cultivars need a trellis.
 Erect cultivars can grow as bushes.
 Send us an e-mail for 14 pages of instructions about pruning and trellising.
 All of our blackberries are tissue cultured plants.

-*Please, note the date on your order for spring shipment.
-We ship all year depending on Your Hardiness Zone and our weather conditions!
-Better to put your note in comment window when you'd like to get your plants!
 Many varieties are limited quantity.
 USDA release, SWEETIE PIE is disease resistant THORNLESS variety, famous for its heat tolerance.
 OSAGE THORNLESS is available NOW!
 Prime Ark FREEDOM and Prime Ark TRAVELER Thornless Primocane are ready to ship.
 New University of Arkansas variety Caddo Thornless Floricane is coming soon!
 Please, order while product supplies last.
-Please, do not use Pine shavings around blackberries and leave 2 foot mulch free spot around plant when You replant them.
+Use Pine shavings around blackberries and leave 2-foot mulch free spot around plant when you replant them.
 After your plant is rooted in and established you can add 1 inch high of mulch to start with.
-Please do not use any other mulch for blackberries especially acifdic one or dyed one!
+Please do not use any other mulch for blackberries especially acidic one or dyed one!

-Easier to establish: smaller plants can go into 1!! gal pots first to get them larger to replant them into the ground and it helps push them to grow faster.
-Do not use larger sizes of the pots to replant,pls.
+Easier to Establish: smaller plants can go into 1-gallon pots first to get them larger to replant them into the ground and it helps push them to grow faster.
+Do not use larger sizes of the pots to replant.

 Do not rely on a dripping system while your plants are not established very well, especially if it is hot period.
 Water by hand!